 Select the Requirements perspective.

-In the requirements perspective, navigate to the Guidance Logic and inspect some of the implemented guidance requirements.
-Requirements #5 and #6 are labeled in gray.
+In the requirements perspective, navigate to the Guidance Logic and inspect some if the the guidance requirements are implemented.
+Requiremenst #5 and #6 are labeled in gray.
 The heading and yaw command limits are implemented by the Waypoint Follower block.

 To ensure each of the requirements is met, this example includes three automatic tests to run on the model.
 To see how these tests are implemented, open the test file in the Test Manager.
 You should see two test suites, GuidanceLogicSuite and ControlSystemSuite.